Euro zone, Greece face off as markets take fright

 "I think what counts is what Greece will put on the table," Merkel said at a news conference in Washington.

-Tsipras set out plans on Sunday to scrap Greece's "cruel" austerity program, ruled out any extension of its 240 billion euro EU/IMF bailout, which runs out at the end of this month, and vowed to seek reparations from Germany for World War Two.
+Tsipras set out plans on Sunday to scrap Greece's "cruel" austerity programme, ruled out any extension of its 240 billion euro (£178.7 billion) EU/IMF bailout, which runs out at the end of this month, and vowed to seek reparations from Germany for World War Two.

 His uncompromising maiden policy speech to parliament triggered a further slide in Greek bank stocks to near record lows and a sharp spike in government bond yields, sending wider jitters around Europe's financial markets.